PagePro allows you to connect your custom domain where you can publish your landing pages for stronger brand alignment, security and compliance.

 Step 6: In the “Subdomain”, specify your subdomain.
 It’s typically what stands before your root domain.

-If you already have an active website hosted on your root domain (e.g. www.domain.com), you’ll need to use a subdomain to host your Marcom Robot landing pages (e.g. landings.domain.com).
+If you already have an active website hosted on your root domain (e.g. www.domain.com), you’ll need to use a subdomain to host your your landning pages created with PagePrp (e.g. landings.domain.com).
 In this example, the word “landings” in front of your root domain is the subdomain.

-If you don’t have an active website hosted on your root domain, you can use your root domain (e.g. www.domain.com) for your Marcom Robot landing pages.
+If you don’t have an active website hosted on your root domain, you can use your root domain (e.g. www.domain.com) for the landing pages you've built with PagePro.

 Step 7: Click the “Add New Domain” button.
 The “Part II” screen will appear.

-Part II: Add your CNAME and TXT records with your domain hosting provider.
+Part II: Add CNAME and TXT records with your domain hosting provider.

 For this part, you’ll need administrative access to your domain with your domain hosting provider.
 If you don’t have this level of access, ask your IT or website development teams to help out.